SOIL FERTILITY TESTING SERVICE

 The frequency and timing of soil testing can vary depending on a variety of factors, including the specific crops being grown, the soil type and conditions, and the farming practices being used.
 Here are some general guidelines for how often and when farmers should get a soil test:

 Pre-planting soil test: A pre-planting soil test should be done in the early spring, before planting begins.
-This test can help farmers determine the nutrient levels in the soil and adjust their fertilization program accordingly.

 Post-harvest soil test: A post-harvest soil test should be done in the fall after harvest.
-This test can help farmers assess the nutrient levels and other characteristics of the soil after the growing season and adjust their fertilization program for the following year.

 To determine nutrient levels: A soil test can determine the amount of essential nutrients present in the soil, such as nitrogen, phosphorus, and potassium.
 This information can help farmers determine which fertilizers to use and in what quantities.